opencast/annotation-tool/documentation/build-frontend.md

 * `demo` mode on a local webserver
 * `integration` to update the webapp within the Opencast backend __(currently not working)__.
-* `local` to update and complie the files at they current location.
 * `build` to build the webapp and put in the the _target_ directory.
+* `dev` to start a webserver with grunt to test the current webapp

 ## Building __demo__